Skip to main content

 Our Testing Experience

-I signed up for Hello Millions in late 2024 after seeing it pop up on a few forums.
+CasinoRankr has not opened a Hello Millions account, so this review does not report a tested signup experience.
 The 15,000 GC + 2.5 SC no-purchase bonus was enough to get me in the door.
-I played around with the Gold Coins for a bit on some NetEnt slots to get a feel for the site.
+CasinoRankr has not played these Gold Coins, so this review does not report a tested gameplay outcome.
 My first purchase was the $9.99 package for 50,000 GC and 25 SC.

 The transaction went through instantly.
 I noticed the game lobby was packed, way more options than on something like LuckyLand Slots.
 I stuck mostly to slots from Playson and Relax Gaming.
 I hit a decent bonus on a Habanero slot and turned my 25 SC into about 80 SC.
 I decided to test the redemption process.
 I had over 75 SC, so I went for a bank transfer.

 Purchase Walkthrough